Game-JAVA/2RPlayers/README.md

 # 2RPlayers
-Development update test for the game: "Delivery Pigeon's"
+Development update test for the game: "Delivery Pigeon"